sveinung/writings/autonome-team/autonomous-teams.md

 Authority following feedback loops
 ----------------------------------

 Having a short lead time alone isn't enough if you're constantly distracted from doing the most valuable work you can do.
 Distractions can occur if there is a mismatch between authority and feedback, i.e. if the people with authority doesn't get direct feedback on the decisions they make.
 For instance, if you mandate that a new technology should be used for a given problem, you should also have to use that technology yourself.
-You will more easily know if that mandate was a good one if you're exposed to all the pains and pleasures of your own choices.
+You will more easily know if that mandate was a good one if you're exposed to all the pains and pleasures of your own choices [5].

 ![Bad feedbackloops](img/bad-feedbackloops.png)